-1. INTRODUCTION
+1.0 INTRODUCTION

-This report documents the work carried out over EPM 19696 Wishbone IV for period ending 29th November 2015.
-The tenement is situated 60km south of Townsville, on the eastern edge of the Palaeozoic Ravenswood Batholith.
+This report documents the work carried out over EPM19633 Wishbone III for period ending 28th January 2017.
+The tenement occurs 60 km south of Townsville, on the eastern edge of the Palaeozoic Ravenswood Batholith.
 The EPM was taken up to explore mainly for gold mineralisation.
-Work conducted to date includes compilation of historic open file data and geophysical dataset reprocessing and interpretation.
+Work conducted to date includes compilation of historic open file data and reappraisal of exploration potential with respect to general outcomes of the 2015-2016 collaborative geological, metallogenic and isotope dating project undertaken by Geological Survey of Queensland.

-2. LOCATION & TENURE DETAILS
+2.0 LOCATION AND TENURE DETAILS

-EPM 19696 Wishbone IV was granted to Wishbone Gold Pty Ltd on 30th September 2013.

-The area totals 67 sub-blocks (Table 1) and lies within the Mingela (8258) 1:100,000 map sheet area and the Townsville (SE5514) 1:250,000 sheet area, which are in UTM zone 55.
-Location of sub-blocks and blocks are shown on Figure 1.
+EPM19633 Wishbone III was granted to Wishbone Gold Pty Ltd on 30th January 2013.
+The area currently totals eight (8) sub blocks (Table 1) and lies within the Mingela (8258) 1:100,000 map sheet area and the Townsville (SE5514) 1:250,000 sheet area, which are in UTM Zone 55.
+Location of sub blocks and blocks are shown in Figure 1.